amuzetnoM/cthulu/docs/OBSERVABILITY.md

 "observability": {
   "prometheus": {
     "enabled": true,
-    "prefix": "cthulhu"
+    "prefix": "Cthulu"
   }
 }
 ```

-Then run Cthulhu normally.
+Then run Cthulu normally.
 The exporter is updated automatically during the main loop (on the scheduled performance summary sync) and can be written to a textfile (for Node Exporter's textfile collector) or extended to serve via HTTP if required.

 ## Best practices